AIO1/PrimeNGTableReusableComponent/README.md

 </ecs-primeng-table>
 ```

-If you wish to disable the possibility of a user sorting an specific row, you can do so by modifying your DTO in the back-end.
-For the specific row that you wish to disable the sorting, in the "PrimeNGAttribute" you just have to give a value of false to "canBeSorted" as shown in the next example:
+If you wish to disable the possibility of a user sorting an specific column, you can do so by modifying your DTO in the back-end.
+For the specific column that you wish to disable the sorting, in the "PrimeNGAttribute" you just have to give a value of false to "canBeSorted" as shown in the next example:
 ```c#
 [PrimeNGAttribute("Example column", canBeSorted: false, ...)]
 public string? exampleColumn { get; set; }